The Old Vic: Origins

 The theatre was founded in 1818 by James King and Daniel Dunn (formerly managers of the Surrey Theatre in Bermondsey), and John Thomas Serres, then the marine painter to the King.
 Serres managed to secure the formal patronage of Princess Charlotte and her husband Prince Leopold of Saxe-Coburg, and named the theatre the Royal Coburg Theatre.

 The theatre was a "minor" theatre (as opposed to one of the two patent theatres) and was thus technically forbidden to show serious drama.
 Nevertheless, when the theatre passed to George Bolwell Davidge in 1824 he succeeded in bringing legendary actor Edmund Kean south of the river to play six Shakespeare plays in six nights.
 The theatre's role in bringing high art to the masses was confirmed when Kean addressed the audience during his curtain call saying "I have never acted to such a set of ignorant, unmitigated brutes as I see before me."

-In 1825 a young American actor, Ira Aldridge, played here in this second job in the country in an abolitionist play, 'The Revolt of Surinam'.
-It was the start of a groundbreaking classical, international career.
-Aldridge was 18 years old, Black American and by the time of his death in 1867 he was one of the biggest stars of his day.
+In 1825 an 18-year-old black American actor, Ira Aldridge, played here in this second job in the country in an abolitionist play, The Revolt of Surinam.
+It was the start of a groundbreaking international career.
+By the time of his death in 1867, he was one of the biggest stars of his day.

 More popular staples in the repertoire at the theatre were "sensational and violent" melodramas demonstrating the evils of drink, "churned out by the house dramatist", confirmed teetotaller Douglas Jerrold.

 When Davidge left to take over the Surrey Theatre in 1833, the theatre was bought by Daniel Egerton and William Abbot, who tried to capitalise on the abolition of the legal distinction between patent and minor theatres, enacted in Parliament earlier that year.
 On 1 July 1833, the theatre was renamed the Royal Victoria Theatre, under the "protection and patronage" of Victoria, Duchess of Kent, mother to Princess Victoria, the 14-year-old heir presumptive to the British throne.
 The duchess and the princess visited only once, on 28 November of that year, but enjoyed the performance, of light opera and dance, in the "pretty...clean and comfortable" theatre.
 The single visit scarcely justified the "Old Vic" its later billing as "Queen Victoria's Own Theayter".